Find the Best Tankless Water Heater Installation Contractors Near You

 Do tankless water heaters require venting?

 Yes, all tankless water heaters require venting Venting is crucial for safety.
-The type of venting required varies.
-Gas-fired systems need either direct venting (venting directly outdoors) or power venting (using a fan to assist venting).
+The type of venting required depends on the fuel type (gas or electric) and model of your tankless water heater:.
+Gas tankless water heaters require either direct venting (venting directly outdoors) or power venting (using a fan to assist venting).
 Electric tankless units may require simpler venting..
-Discuss your venting options with your installer.
+A qualified technician will determine the appropriate venting method for your installation.

 What is the difference between an electric and a gas tankless water heater?